Strados™ Respiratory Care Platform

 Configure

-- Auscultation with a stethoscope is limited to in-person visits, prone to interobserver variability and not archivable
+• The gold standard for diagnosing COPD and asthma (auscultation with a stethoscope) is limited to in-person visits, prone to interobserver variability and not archivable

 Patient-Centered Design

 The RESP Biosensor is small, unobtrusive and hands-free—patients even forget they’re wearing it.
-‘Set it and forget it’, our wearable device records lung sounds continuously whether patients are sleeping, working out or enjoying time with family.
+Our passive, ‘set and forget’ device captures lung sounds continuously whether patients are sleeping, working out or enjoying time with family.
 That translates into more patient compliance and more complete data for clinicians and care teams.

 *Machine learning algorithms not cleared by FDA